332677-afk/zmoomoo.io/SECURITY_SUMMARY.md

-# Security Hardening Summary - By Zahirr
+# Security Hardening Summary

 ## Overview
 I've successfully hardened the MooMoo.io clone by addressing 7 critical and medium-priority vulnerabilities found during a comprehensive security audit.
-All fixes have been tested and the server is running securely on port 5000.
+All fixes have been tested and the server is running securely.

 ## What I Fixed